havardtl/coco/README.md

 Use at your own risk.
 This repository is not actively maintained, but you are welcome to open an issue and I might look at it.

 ## Installation
 It is recommended to install dependencies with conda.
-I had success with python 3.6 using the following commands:
+I had success with python 3.8 using the following commands:

 `conda config --add channels conda-forge`

-`conda install opencv pandas openpyxl xlrd reportlab`
+`conda install opencv pandas openpyxl xlrd reportlab matplotlib`

 I used .czi files from ZEISS for confocal image analysis.
 These where imported using the aicspylibczi library which can be installed with: